samsonweiner/CNAsim/README.md

 ```
 conda install -c bioconda samtools dwgsim
 ```
-You may follow the installation guides with the links provided.
+You can also install the packages individually by following the instructions found on the package homepage.
 If this option is used, the downloaded binaries must be compiled and the directories containing each binary must be added to your `$PATH` variable.
 For example,
 ```
-export PATH=/path/to/msdir:$PATH
+export PATH=/path/to/bin:$PATH
 ```
 You may also wish to add this line to your *~/.bashrc* or */.bash_profile* configuration file to avoid having to retype this command on login.